 - Whisk butter and sugar and light and fluffy.

-- Add eggs and vanilla extract and mix until combined.
+- Add eggs, almond extract and vanilla extract and mix until combined.

 - Add flour and baking powder and mix well.